Fiddle Hell Massachusetts 2016 will be on Nov. 4-6, 2016 in Westford, MA.

 Of course, if you find a session to be too difficult or too easy or are not enjoying it for any reason, please head off to a different one.
 Or take a break and relax.

 In the workshop and jam listings on the schedule, the sessions are listed in order of level for each time slot.
-For example, you'll see a Beg session before an Int session before an Adv one.
+For example, you'll see a Beg session before an Int session before an Int-Adv one before an Adv one.
+All Levels sessions are listed first.

 Fees & Prepayment